mate-academy/react_people-table-advanced/README.md

 # React + Redux list of TODOs

+> ❗ Read the lesson theory before solving this task

 You are given an `app` folder with already implemented `store` and `hooks`.
 Use them to implement [Dynamic list of TODOs](https://github.com/mate-academy/react_dynamic-list-of-todos#react-dynamic-list-of-todos) using the Redux.
 It should look and work identically, so use the same markup.